networknt/light-doc/content/concern/common.md

 draft: false
 ---

 This is the module that contains some classes that are shared between client and server.
-Currently only SecretConfig is packaged into this module but there might be more in the future.

-### SecretConfig
+### DecryptUtil

+The class is a utility to handle the encryped sensitive values in secret.yml or other config files.
-The class SecretConfig is an object that maps to secret.yml which contains all the passwords, client secrets etc. Basically, all sensitive information regardless used by client or server, need to be put into this file so that it can be centralized and managed properly.
+Basically, when using light-4j frameworks, it is recommended to put all the secrets into one file called secret.yml so that it can be managed separately and it will be mapped to Secret in Kubernetes cluster naturally.

+This class contains a static API that can iterate a map to decrypt all encrypted values and return the same map as result.
+It blindly does the iteration without checking if the input map is empty or not.
+The caller is responsible to ensure that the map is not empty as the call has the context info on which config file is loaded and give proper error message if it is missing in the deployed environment.

-Also this class support decryption of the sensitive values from secret.yml file if the value start with "CRYPT".
+For the encrypted values in config files, the value start with "CRYPT".

+This utility calls an implementation of Decryptor interface to resolve the encrypted values.

 There is an interface for the decryptor in utility module.